 And I would like to add something strongly American---Appalachian-American:

-Patty Loveless has made some wonderful country music of the traditional variety, even her more contemporary tunes.
+Patty Loveless has made some wonderful country music of the traditional variety, even her more contemporary tunes have strong hillbilly accents.
 But she also has recorded roots music, and since her roots are truly Appalachia (Kentucky), she shines bright.
 Bluegrass and White Snow - A Mountain Christmas is true to its name and Patty's style.
 It's mostly hit laden, with many of the more popular Christmas tunes of our time, including Away In A Manger, Little Drummer Boy, O Little Town of Bethlehem, and a wonderfully done instrumental of Carol Of the Bells with a strong mountain flavor.
 But it also has Santa Train, Bluegrass-White Snow, Christmas Times a-Comin,' and O Beautiful Star of Bethlehem.
 I personally feel this has a contemporary traditional feel, and Patty makes great use of fiddles, mandolins, guitars, and even banjos.
 It all works very well.
 Very southern-American sounding.

 And, for good measure: